 When you own reptiles, it can catch you off guard when something suddenly goes wrong.
-You won’t see as many signs as you will with mammals, so it can be a little tricky to figure out the problem and how long it’s been going on.
+You usually don’t see as many signs as you will with mammals, so it can be a little tricky to figure out the problem and how long it’s been going on.
 Impaction is a potentially dangerous issue that causes a blockage in your beardie’s digestive tract.

-While it’s treatable, it can be hazardous if the issue goes unnoticed.
+While treatable, it can be hazardous if the issue goes unnoticed.
 Detecting problems early on helps with everything from quick treatment to prevention in the future.
 Let’s learn exactly what you’re looking for so you can act fast.

-What is Impaction?
+What Is Impaction?

 Impaction is essentially a horrible case of constipation.
 Waste gets bound up inside your beardies’ intestinal tract, and then they cannot eliminate as they should.
 If you notice that your dragon hasn’t passed a stool in quite some time, impaction might very well be to blame.

 If they go too long without going to the bathroom, waste can build up inside, which eventually leads to paralysis and death.
 It’s one of the most common death causes in bearded dragons, so it’s absolutely imperative to know when it’s happening.